WrightDanG/FromVin/README.md

 #### Python

+As a preface, I did not check the built-in migration files and the like, as there isn't much I can really do about any errors within them.

-I have to say that the gitpod built-in linter was excellent.
+Regarding the aspects that can be controlled, I have to say that the gitpod built-in linter was excellent.
 I recall on the previous project having hundreds of errors, primarily regarding line length.
 The linter within gitpod allowed these to be addressed within the IDE and validated on the spot.
 As such, the [Python Validator](http://pep8online.com/) found...

 - Trailing whitespace in checkout/models.py